litingyes/nuxt-theme-liting/README.md

 ## warn

-- i18n of docs isn't recommended now for some problems on home-page unsolved
+- i18n of docs isn't recommended now for using inconveniently